 - If you are a post-secondary student and would like to gain experience in research, this could be the program for you.
 The research project must be related to your current degree or program of study and must help you to develop specific knowledge and research skills.

-- For more information about the Research Affiliate Program.
+For more information, visit the Research Affiliate Program.